Culture of Chicago: Music

 A handful of punk rock bands are based in Chicago.
 Some of the more famous punk rock products of the city are Naked Raygun, The Effigies, Big Black and Shellac (featuring Steve Albini), and Screeching Weasel.
 Many of these punk and indie bands got their start at noted alternative music venues Metro (originally Cabaret Metro), Lounge Ax, Empty Bottle, Double Door, and The Fireside Bowl.

 Chicago is also known for being the "birthplace of American Industrial Music", as many bands got their start in Chicago.
 The city was also home of the now-defunct Wax Trax!
 Records record label which once had KMFDM, Ministry, Front 242, PIG, Front Line Assembly, My Life with the Thrill Kill Kult, Coil, and more on its roster.

 The Chicago Symphony Orchestra is one of the nation's oldest and most respected orchestras.
 It is well regarded throughout the world through tours in both Asia and Europe and also through a large number of recordings widely available.
 Perhaps because of Chicago's historically large German-American population, the CSO is particularly well known for its performances of pieces by German composers.

-Chicago also has a thriving and youthful contemporary classical scene.
+Chicago also has an active contemporary classical scene.
 Major venues for new music include concerts by the International Contemporary Ensemble, Ensemble Dal Niente, Third Coast Percussion, Fulcrum Point and the CSO's MusicNOW series.
 Composers of note include Augusta Read Thomas, Lee Hyla, Marcos Balter, Kirsten Broberg, Hans Thomalla, Jay Alan Yim and Shulamit Ran.

 While lacking a school of music with the stature of the Juilliard School or the Curtis Institute of Music, the Chicago area does have a number of colleges.
 The best known outside of the region is the Northwestern University Bienen School of Music.
 The Chicago College of Performing Arts at Roosevelt University and the School of Music at DePaul University are both working to expand their reputations.

 Chicago's colorful history and culture have provided inspiration for a wide variety of musical compositions.
 In the 19th century, the chain of events surrounding the Great Chicago Fire led Chicago resident Horatio Spafford to write the hymn "It Is Well With My Soul".

 Annual music festivals in Chicago with free admission include the Chicago Blues Festival, the Chicago Jazz Festival, the Grant Park Music Festival, and World Music Festival Chicago.
 Annual ticketed festivals in the city include Lollapalooza, Pitchfork Music Festival, Riot Fest, North Coast Music Festival, Spring Awakening, Ruido Fest, and Chicago Open Air.